 The Ministry of Health and Sanitation (MoHS) will be responsible for environmental and social monitoring and reporting during the construction phase.
-The Ministry has the Integrated Health

-Project Administration Unit (IHPAU) charged with the responsibility of judiciary and procurement under a Bank-funded project.
-The Unit is also responsible for ensuring environmental and social management, monitoring and reporting on all Bank-funded projects under the Ministry.
-IHPAU has a Safeguards Unit staffed with a Social Safeguards Specialist, Environmental Safeguards Specialist and a Waste Management Specialist to perform the aforementioned safeguards functions.
+The Ministry has the Integrated Health Project Administration Unit (IHPAU) charged with the responsibility of judiciary and procurement under Bank funded project.
+The Unit is also responsible for ensuring environmental and social management, monitoring and reporting of Bank funded projects under the Ministry.
+IHPAU has a Safeguards Unit staffed with a Social Safeguards Specialist, Environmental Safeguards Specialist and a Waste Management Specialist.

-The cold room will be part of the assets of the Kenema Government Hospital, once it is installed.
+The cold room will be part of the assets of the National Public Health Reference Laboratory-Lakka Government Hospital.
 The hospital has a Laboratory Scientific Officer who is the technical head of the Laboratory Unit.
 He reports to the Medical Superintendent-who heads the hospital.
-Ensuring that the cold room is clean will be the responsibility of the Laboratory Scientific Officer.
+Ensuring that the cold room is clean will be responsibility the Laboratory Scientific Officer.
 The provision of PPEs, cleaning and sanitation material will be the responsibility of the Ministry of Health and Sanitation.
-The supply of reagents will also be the responsibility of the Ministry of Health and Sanitation.
+Supply reagents will also be the responsibility of the Ministry of Health and Sanitation.

-The estimated cost for implementing this ESMP and environmental and social monitoring, outside the works contract price is estimated as Eight Thousand and Four Hundred and Nine-Two United States Dollars Forty Cents (USD 8,492.40).
+The estimated cost for implementing this ESMP and environmental and social monitoring, outside the works contract price is estimated as Eight Thousand and Twenty-Eight United States Dollars (USD 8,028.00).
 Table 4.6 presents the summary cost estimates and the proposed sources of funding.